TaqwaFawzy/FrontendLanding-Page/README.md

-# Udacity-front-end-Nanodegee-Landing-Page
+# The General Text
-this repository is dedicated for the second udacity front end nanodegree: the landing page project
+this is the landing page project readme
+## The languages used:
+-HTML
+-CSS
+-JAVASCRIPT
+## The Functionalities
+-The Navigation
+-The dynamic active
+-The scrolling effect
+## What did we learned:
+in this project we converted the static web project to a dynamic project
+## How to use the project:
+first you open your browser
+second you click `ctrl+o`
+third you navigate to your index.html forth you click on it